This is How People From All Over the Globe Celebrate St. Patrick’s Day

 3. Montserrat

-It should come as no surprise that the Caribbean island of Montserrat celebrates St. Patrick’s Day given that they are British territory.
+It should come as no surprise that the Caribbean island of Montserrat celebrates St. Patrick’s Day, given that it is British territory.
 And unlike other places (with the exception of Ireland, of course), it’s considered a public holiday.
-This means that the locals with Irish ancestry and their friends are welcome to celebrate in the annual parade in Irish colors, go pub crawling or participate in the slave run road race, an event that honors the slaves’ attempt to uprise against their owners in 1768 using the St. Paddy’s Day celebration as a distraction.
+This means that the locals with Irish ancestry and their friends are welcome to participate in the annual parade in Irish colors, go pub crawling, or participate in the slave run road race, an event that honors the slaves’ attempt to uprise against their owners in 1768 using the St. Paddy’s Day celebration as a distraction.

 4. Boston, Massachusetts

-The South Boston area is home to many Irish-Americans who gather around the streets for the United States’ second-largest St. Paddy’s parade and it’s all kinds of fun!
-Afterwards the parade is over, the participants and spectators will head to one of the many Irish pubs around the city to eat traditional meals like corn beef, cabbage, Guinness, lots of drinks (of course!) and music to dance to.
+The South Boston area is home to many Irish-Americans who gather around the streets for the United States’ second-largest St. Paddy’s parade, and it’s all kinds of fun!
+Afterwards, the parade is over, and the participants and spectators will head to one of the many Irish pubs around the city to eat traditional meals like corn beef, cabbage, Guinness, lots of drinks (of course!) and music to dance to.

 5. Buenos Aires, Argentina

 Believe it or not, Buenos Aires, Argentina, is home to the fifth-largest Irish community on the planet, which is pretty surprising given that the majority of the people in the country are non-English speakers.
-So, for anyone interested in celebrating St. Paddy’s Day will be pleased to know that Buenos Aires has an open-air festival in Avenida de Mayo called BA Celebra Irlanda which offers Irish beer and Irish food like potato pancakes, and traditional folk dancing, too.
-Both the Irish and Irish at heart get to join in the celebration along with bagpipers and Irish dancers.
-Afterwards, everyone gets together to celebrate at the Chicken Bros sports bar or Buller Brewing Company to down a couple of pints.
+So, anyone interested in celebrating St. Paddy’s Day will be pleased to know that Buenos Aires has an open-air festival in Avenida de Mayo called BA Celebra Irlanda which offers Irish beer, Irish food like potato pancakes, and traditional folk dancing, too.
+Both the Irish and Irish at heart get to join in the celebration, along with bagpipers and Irish dancers.
+Afterwards, everyone gets together to celebrate at the Chicken Bros. sports bar or Buller Brewing Company to down a couple of pints.